 - Tumours: Lung cancer is a major cause of lung nodules and needs prompt evaluation and treatment.

-- Benign Growths: Non-cancerous growths like hamartomas or adenomas can also present as lung nodules.
+- Benign Growths: Non-cancerous growths, such as hamartomas or adenomas, can also present as lung nodules.

 - Scarring: Previous lung injuries or surgeries can leave scar tissue that shows up as nodules on imaging tests.